HHS-Team670/HHS_Vision/QuikCams/README.md

   5) sudo apt-get install gstreamer-tools

-  6) *Change the $1 variable in the runMJPG.sh file to the hostname of the driver station, then run the script on the RPI during startup
+  6) transfer OGStreamer.py to RPI, and run on startup (TEST FOR GPIO PINOUT CONNECTION TO ROBORIO)

 # Setting up the DriverStation to recieve images from GStreamer